Abysskiss

 Abysskiss (stylized in all lowercase) is the third solo studio album by Adrianne Lenker, released through Saddle Creek Records on October 5, 2018.
-The album was recorded at Panoramic Studio in West Marin, California with Luke Temple and Gabe Wax, who respectively handled production and engineering duties.
+The album was recorded at Panoramic House in West Marin, California, with Luke Temple and Gabe Wax, who respectively handled production and engineering duties.
 The album consists of ten songs conceived while touring with Big Thief.
 The tracks "Terminal Paradise" and "From" were given a full band arrangement on Big Thief's album, U.F.O.F., released in 2019.

 Release

 Abysskiss was announced on August 7, 2018.
 "Cradle" was released as a single the same day.
 "Symbol" was released as a single on September 12, 2018.
 "From" was released as the final single, three days before the album's release.
 Abysskiss was released by Saddle Creek Records on October 5, 2018.
 The music video for "Symbol", featuring Lenker performing the track on the boardwalk of Coney Island, was released on November 29, 2018.